 VMUS is governed by the Victorville City Council.
-This plan was brought forth to the City Council and members of the public on June 21 2022.
-Due to the adoption of the plan not requiring a notice of public hearing or any special noticing requirements, the noticing of the plan followed the City's standards per the Brown Act.
-The agenda was posted a week in advance and public comment is a section of the agenda where members of the public can speak freely on any item on the agenda.
-Members of the public are given three minutes to speak on their items; at the time of the plan's adoption, there were no speakers.
+This plan is brought forth to the City Council and members of the public as a foundational document for review and public comment.
+Due to the adoption of the plan not requiring a notice of public hearing or any special noticing requirements, the noticing of the plan follows the City's standards per the Brown Act.
+The agenda is posted a week in advance and members of the public are given the opportunity to speak freely about any item on the agenda for three minutes.